-- 99. Galveston County Tax Assessor and Voter Registrar Cheryl Johnson has also been sued in her official capacity for taking actions targeting Latino voters.
-According to 2019 lawsuits brought by LULAC and other organizations, the Galveston County Voter Registrar sent letters to more than 830 Galveston County residents, primarily Latinos, informing them they were suspected of being non-citizens and that they would be purged from voter rolls without affirmative proof of citizenship.
-See Tex.
-League of United Latin Am.
-Citizens v.
-Whitley, CV SA-19-CA-074-FB, 2019 WL 7938511 (W.D.
-Tex.
-Feb.
-27, 2019).
-That litigation ended in a settlement agreement in which the letters were rescinded. - 100.
-Racist comments and racial appeals have appeared in Galveston County area elections and politics. - 101.
+- 111. Racist comments and racial appeals have appeared in Galveston County area elections and politics. - 112.
 In the city of La Marque, which was previously almost entirely contained within Precinct 3 under the benchmark Commissioners Court map but was split into Precincts 1, 2, and 4 in the adopted Map Proposal 2, an Anglo member of the City Council was recorded in a conversation stating that a Black woman "got on the school board with the rest of the blacks and they all just ganged up and that's why the school system has gone to hell."
-The council member defended her comments and agreed that the condition of the school district was a "black-white issue." - 102.
+The council member defended her comments and agreed that the condition of the school district was a "black-white issue." - 113.
 Galveston County Republican Party Chairwoman Yolanda Waters came under fire in 2019 for a text message where she referred to a Black member of the Texas State Republican Executive Committee with a racial slur.
-Waters said she made an "unfortunate typo," and resisted calls to resign by Texas Governor Greg Abbott, Lieutenant Governor Dan Patrick, and Texas Republican Party Chairman James Dickey, among others.
+Waters said she made an "unfortunate typo," and resisted calls to resign by Texas Governor Greg Abbott, Lieutenant Governor Dan Patrick, and Texas Republican Party Chairman James Dickey, among others.8 - 114.
+In the 2020 race for Galveston County Tax Assessor, one candidate sent a mailer with a stock image of a Latino man with a tattooed face and tattooed bare chest, standing with arms crossed.
+The words accompanying the photo stated: "Texans can thank [incumbent] Cheryl Johnson for having illegal immigrants vote in this November's Election!"